mobenabd/iga_pythonProject/README.md

 ## About
-Implementation of IsoGeometric Analysis (IGA) for elliptic scalar problems on arbitrary geometries in 1D and 2D.
+Implementation of IsoGeometric Analysis (IGA) for elliptic scalar problems on arbitrary single patch geometries in 1D and 2D.

 Refinement is restricted to h-refinement (knot insertion).